 Animals in War - We will remember them

-Animals Affected by War, Past and Present
+Remembering Animals in War, Past and Present

-Animals affected by war today
+Three charities helping animals affected by war today

-|And on Armistice Day when the two minutes silence takes place, please spare a thought for all those animals who have died in war and who have been and are today affected by it.
+|On Armistice Day (11 November) when the two minutes silence takes place at 11am, please spare a thought for all those animals who have died in war and who have been and are today affected by it.
 Let us remember them.|